HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 - No license required
 - [Access NHGIS.org for free](nhgis.org)

-Either choice yields similar results for census data that are well-tailored for GIS methods.
-We recommend using these sources for digital mapping, as opposed to downloading directly from The U.S. Census Bureau portal.
+Either choice will provide you with census data well-tailored for GIS methods.
+We recommend using one of these sources for digital mapping, as opposed to downloading directly from The U.S. Census Bureau portal.

 ## Example data